hungnt55/DSSA-Importance-Sampling-SKIS/README.md

 Compile:
 --------------------------------------------------------

-Use `make' command to compile everything
+Use make command to compile everything

 How to use: